 They are Jessica McBeath, an Online Harms and Digital Citizenship Consultant and Elizabeth Partyka, a former Managing Director at STV Productions and a current member of the Screen Committee of Screen Scotland.

 Ofcom’s National Advisory Committees provide advice to Ofcom about the interests and opinions of people living in the Nations and Regions of the UK on all communications matters.
 The Committees were established by the Communications Act 2003.

-The appointments are for a three-year term, beginning with immediate effect.
+The appointments are for a three-year term beginning from 1 September 2020.